TIME TO TRANSITION YOUR BABY FROM BREAST MILK? LOOK TO A2/A2 REGENERATIVE ORGANIC MILK

 Regenerative dairy includes milk and milk products that come from cows feasting on pastures that are nurtured to ensure high nutrient density year after year.
 The soil is quite literally continuously regenerated through grazing, composting and no-till farming.
 From the ground up, regenerative farming moves carbon out of the atmosphere and back into the Earth’s soil by improving soil health, which grows the green plants that use (sequester) the carbon dioxide.
 The cycle of green grass grown and grazed is what helps reduce the atmospheric carbon load and helps reverse climate change.
 Soil, pasture and animals are cared for with the long term impact on the Earth in mind.

 A2/A2 describes a type of protein found in milk that is different than most of the milk on the grocery store shelves.
 The beta-casein protein in milk can be one of 2 types: A1 or A2.
-Unfortunately, A1 protein, foreign to the human body, can be difficult for humans to digest.
-A2 protein, on the other hand, has a shape more similar to breast milk – as well as sheep and goats milk.
+Unfortunately, the A1 protein, foreign to the human body, can be difficult for humans to digest.
+The A2 protein, on the other hand, has a shape more similar to breast milk – as well as sheep and goats milk.
 This difference in structure may make it easier to digest and minimizes food reactivity symptoms like bloating, gas, indigestion and skin irritation.
-A2/A2 milk is milk that most humans find easy on the tummy and their overall systems.
-This kind of milk only comes from cows that have been specifically cross-bred to have genes that only produce A2/A2 milk.
+A2/A2 regenerative organic milk is milk that most humans find easy on the tummy and their overall systems.
+This kind of milk only comes from cows that have been specifically cross-bred to have genes that only produce milk that is A2/A2.
 When you put all of these characteristics together you get milk and other dairy products for your baby that have more health benefits – a perfect transition food.

-The Health Benefits of Organic Regenerative A2 Milk
+The Health Benefits of A2/A2 Regenerative Organic Milk

 Regenerative Organic Milk is Higher in Healthy Fats